 5. The Junior League has a complicated and peculiarly worded rule allowing Premier League under-16 and under-18 players to play in the Junior League.
-It allows a Woden Premier League under-16 or under-18 player to play for WVSC in under-16 division 1 or under-18 division 1, respectively.
-In addition, it appears to allow a player who is playing 'up' one or more age groups in Premier League to play in division 1 of his/her true age group, provided he/she has played fewer than six Premier League games.
+It allows a Woden Weston Premier League under-16 or under-18 player to play for WVSC in under-16 division 1 or under-18 division 1, respectively.
+In addition, it appears to allow a player who is playing 'up' one or more age groups in Premier League to play in division 1 of his/her true age group, provided he/she has played fewer than six Premier League to play in division 1 of his/her true age group, provided he/she has played fewer than six Premier League games.
 Thus, for example, an under-15 player playing Premier League under-16s for Woden may play under-15 division 1 for WVSC until he has played six Premier League games.
 From that point he/she is only eligible to play under-16 division 1 for WVSC.
 While this rule exists, coaches should note that WVSC has long opposed Premier League players being allowed to play in the Junior League.
 If you are of a mind to take advantage of it, please first consult the President (see list of office bearers).
-The precise wording of the rule can be consulted in the Junior League Competition Rules on the Capital Football website.
-At the time of writing rule 2.2.4 was relevant, but this could change as revised rules may be posted before the season commences.

-Notwithstanding these rules, if a situation develops where a permanent reallocation of players among teams in an age group seems desirable (one team has 14 or 15 players and another is struggling to field 11), this can be accomplished by seeking a formal regrading of players (including between teams in the same division).
-Contact the Administrator with any such proposal, but bear in mind that in competitive age groups (under-12 to under-18) it may take time to effect a regrading through Capital Football.
-This is not the sort of thing that can be accomplished at a couple of hours notice on match day.
+Where you would like a permanent reallocation of players among teams in an age group seems desirable (one team has 14 or 15 players and another is struggling to field 11), this can be accomplished by seeking a formal regrading of players (including between teams in the same division).
+Contact the Administrator with any such proposal, but bear in mind this can not be accomplished at a couple of hours notice on match day.